YunongPan/sicherheit_gazebo_ws/README.md

 	*Then click back to the first terminal, which is now running the Gazebo and Rviz, to use keyboard to control the movement of the human model.*

-	*In the second terminal the change in speed is displayed*
+	*In the second terminal, the change in speed is displayed*